palantir/dialogue/dialogue-clients/metrics.md

   - `client-name`
   - `client-type` values (`apache-hc5`)
   - `result` values (`success`,`failure`): Describes whether or not a connection was successfully established.
+  - `address`: Describes the DNS address resolution strategy used for this connection.
+    - `pre-resolved`: Pre-resolved addresses used for DNS-based node discovery.
+    - `dns-lookup`: Standard dns-lookup immediately prior to connection creation.
 - `dialogue.client.connection.connect` (timer): Reports the time spent within `socket.connect`.
 This does not include TLS.
   - `client-name`
   - `client-type` values (`apache-hc5`)
   - `result` values (`success`,`failure`): Describes whether or not a connection was successfully established.
+  - `address`: Describes the DNS address resolution strategy used for this connection.
+    - `pre-resolved`: Pre-resolved addresses used for DNS-based node discovery.
+    - `dns-lookup`: Standard dns-lookup immediately prior to connection creation.
 - `dialogue.client.connection.closed.partially-consumed-response` (meter): Reports the rate that connections are closed due to response closure prior to response data being fully exhausted.
 When this occurs, subsequent requests must create new handshakes, incurring latency and CPU overhead due to handshakes.
   - `client-name`
   - `client-type` values (`apache-hc5`)